pisomnia/LeetCode/Algorithms/Binary Search.md

 - Searching Right: left = mid+1

 ## Template II
-It is used to search for an element or condition which requires accessing the current index and its immediate right neighbor's index in the array
+It is used to search for an element or condition which requires accessing the current index and its immediate right neighbor's index in the array.
+Gurantees Search Space is at least 2 in size at each step.
 Post-processing required.
 Loop/Recursion ends when you have 1 element left.
 Need to assess if the remaining element meets the condition

 - Initial Condition: left = 0, right = length